BLOG

 Final Thoughts

 So, what type of material should you wrap a car with?
 The answer depends on your goals.
-For visual appeal on a budget, TPU wraps are great.
-If you need better durability and heat resistance, TPH offers a smart middle ground.
-But if your priority is long-term protection and premium finish, TPU wraps, especially the TERMINAX PPF car wrap, are unbeatable.
+Vinyl wraps are not suitable for long-term use.
+If your priority is long-term protection and premium finish, TPU wraps, especially TERMINAX TPU car wrap, are unbeatable.